Clan Rising

 • ·Elected member of the Society of Painters in Water-Colours, 1854

-• ·Late etching cycle including *The Lonely Tower* and *The Bellman*, 1860s–80
+• ·Late etching cycle including The Lonely Tower and The Bellman

-• ·Shoreham reputation rediscovered by Geoffrey Grigson's *The Visionary Years*, 1947
+• ·Shoreham work given its canonical place by Geoffrey Grigson's The Visionary Years, 1947

 Where this story lives